 Therefore, I think Armageddon: The Battle for Germany deserves its title.
 Hastings shows just why what happened in Europe truly was what one would expect of Armageddon.
 You should read it and learn about the battle for Germany, the battle that defined a generation and led to freedom taking root where socialism, tyranny, death camps, and evil would otherwise have existed.

 Nazi Germany was evil.
-But, thanks to the sacrifices of the men described in Armageddon: The Battle for Germany, it was defeated.
+But, thanks to the sacrifices of the men described in Armageddon: The Battle for Germany and the leadership of great men like the last lion, Winston Churchill, it was defeated.
 We should thank and honor them for their sacrifices.
 But, we can only do that if we learn about what they accomplished and under what circumstances.
 Reading books like Armageddon: The Battle for Germany is the way to do that, so, do it!

 By: Gen Z Conservative